Mebaghi/DataBase-Project/README.md

 - ER Modeling
 - Database Normalization
 - Advanced SQL
+- Views
 - Stored Procedures
 - Functions
 - Triggers
-- Views
-- Query Optimization Concepts
+- Query Development

----

 ## Course

-Database Systems
+**Database Systems**

 Iran University of Science and Technology (IUST)

----

 ## License

-This project was developed for educational purposes as part of a university database course.
+This project was developed for educational purposes as part of a university Database Systems course.